-Here at the Soundproofing Store, most of our calls tend to be about blocking noise from neighbours, but what about if the noise is in your own home?
-If you are looking to reduce noise from your teenagers bedroom, blocking the noise of a snoring husband, or maybe you are planning to separate a room into two and want to soundproof while you're there... below you should find the answers to all your questions!
+Here at The Soundproofing Store, most of our calls tend to be about blocking noise from neighbours, but what about if the noise is in your own home?
+If you are looking to reduce noise from your teenagers bedroom, blocking the noise of a snoring husband, or maybe you are planning to separate a room into two with a partition stud wall and want to soundproof while you're there... below you should find the answers to all your questions!

 2. When sound hits a surface it becomes a strong vibration energy.
 We need some resilience in the wall to absorb/dampen the vibration.